-Please call me if you have any questions..
+Please call me if you have any questions ..

-on Palmer street.
-I am opposed development of a property of of Brook st as well as on Palmer street.
+This is regarding the proposed development of a property on 81 Brook st as well as on Palmer street.
+I am opposed to a large development on this street.
 I recognize the need for housing and rental properties however I believe this should be done foremost with resident safety in mind.
 Palmer Hill is a small street not equipped for additional traffic flow.
 There already is a traffic issue on Brook st (volume of traffic as well as speeding, which has been reported by many previous residents to both 311 as well as the current counselor Shawn Cleary).
 Additionally, the placement of a large rental property would increase traffic through Crown Dr, which is not equipped to accommodate any increase in traffic as there are already concerns by pedestrians compounded by lack of safe walking space (sidewalks) on the road.
 This area has been proposed previously for a rental development however was deemed unsafe given the street and current infrastructure cannot accommodate the increase in housing and traffic- the situation is no different now (if anything it is worse given the increase in throughfare through Brook st and Crown Dr).
-I urge you to reconsider the potential development on Brook and Palmer and seek alternative location, with the foremost priority being for the residents (including 2 schools) of this
+I urge you to reconsider the potential development on Brook and Palmer and seek alternative location, with the foremost priority being for the residents (including 2 schools) of this neighbourhood.

-neighbourhood.
-Sincerely,

-Sincerely,

-CB81

-Hi lling

 To clarify, a height of 5 storeys is what the developer has requested through the rezoning process.
 Based on this site's context, staff are recommending that the maximum building height not exceed 3 storeys.
 The complete list of site-specific requests, including SS120, can be found here.

 This is only an initial recommendation and may change due to comments received during the public engagement session, which is ongoing until September 20th, or from feedback we receive from other municipal departments.
 Any final decisions will be made at the direction of Regional Council after a Public Hearing.